 In parallel to my work on aging, I am also working on improving the methods that we use the study functional connectivity and its dynamics.
 One example is the introduction of a multivariate connectivity measure.
 You can find some scripts here to to try these measures on your own data.

-Currently, I am working as a postdoctoral researcher at the Donders Institute for Brain Cognition and Behaviour, supported by a Veni grant from the Netherlands Organization for Scientific Research (NWO).
+Currently, I am working as an assistant professor at the Donders Institute for Brain Cognition and Behaviour, supported by a Veni grant from the Netherlands Organization for Scientific Research (NWO).
 Before this I was working as a postdoctoral research associatie at the Cambridge Centre for Ageing and Neuroscience, with Prof. Richard Henson, supported by an NWO Rubicon grant.
 I completed my PhD at the department of Experimental Psychology of the University of Groningen, under supervision of Prof. Monicque Lorist and Prof. Natasha Maurits.
 You can find my CV here.